gboeing/osmnx/docs/source/index.rst

   * Visualize travel distance and travel time with isoline and isochrone maps
   * Plot figure-ground diagrams of street networks and building footprints

-OSMnx geocodes place names and addresses using the OpenStreetMap Nominatim API.
-It downloads spatial networks (such as streets, paths, or canals) from the Overpass API and models them as NetworkX MultiDiGraphs.
-OSMnx automatically processes the network topology from the original raw OpenStreetMap data such that nodes represent intersections/dead-ends and edges represent the street segments that link them.
+OSMnx geocodes place names and addresses with the OpenStreetMap Nominatim API.
+Using OSMnx's :code:`geometries` module, you can retrieve any spatial data (such as building footprints, public parks, transit stops, etc) from the OpenStreetMap Overpass API as a GeoPandas GeoDataFrame.
+Using OSMnx's :code:`graph` module, you can retrieve any spatial network data (such as streets, paths, canals, etc) from the Overpass API and model them as NetworkX MultiDiGraphs.

+OSMnx automatically processes network topology from the original raw OpenStreetMap data such that nodes represent intersections/dead-ends and edges represent the street segments that link them.
 MultiDiGraphs are nonplanar directed graphs with possible self-loops and parallel edges.
 Thus, a one-way street will be represented with a single directed edge from node u to node v, but a bidirectional street will be represented with two reciprocal directed edges (with identical geometries): one from node u to node v and another from v to u, to represent both possible directions of flow.
 OSMnx can convert a MultiDiGraph to a MultiGraph if you prefer an undirected representation of the network.
 It can also convert a MultiDiGraph to/from GeoPandas node and edge GeoDataFrames.

-Using OSMnx's :code:`geometries` module, you can retrieve any other spatial data (such as building footprints, public parks, transit stops, etc) from OpenStreetMap as a GeoPandas GeoDataFrame.

 Usage examples and demonstrations of these features are in the `examples`_ GitHub repo.
 More feature development details are in the `change log`_.
 Read the `journal article`_ for further technical details.
 Package usage is detailed in the reference guide below.

 .. toctree::
    :maxdepth: 2
-   :caption: Reference guide

    osmnx